 Purpose: The purpose of this appropriation is to provide education and services to promote the health and well-being of Georgians.
 Activities include preventing teenage pregnancies, tobacco use prevention, cancer screening and prevention, and family planning services.

-commended Change: 1.
-Provide funds for a campaign to educate Georgians on the signs and symptoms of colorectal cancer. \$250,000 2.
-Provide funds for a campaign to educate Georgians on the adverse effects of vaping.
-250,000

-Increase funds for an Alzheimer's and related dementia registry.
+Recommended Change:

+1. No change. \$0

+Total Change \$0

 Adult Essential Health Treatment Services

-Purpose: The purpose of this appropriation is to provide treatment and services to low-income Georgians with cancer, and Georgians at risk of stroke or heart attacks.
+Purpose: The purpose of this appropriation is to provide treatment and services to low-income Georgians with cancer,

+and Georgians at risk of stroke or heart attacks.
+Recommended Change:

+¢0,

+1. No change. \$0

+Total Change \$0

 Departmental Administration (DPH)

 Purpose: The purpose of this appropriation is to provide administrative support to all departmental programs.

+Recommended Change:

+1. No change. \$0

+Total Change \$0
-Emergency Preparedness/Trauma System Improvement

-Purpose: The purpose of this appropriation is to prepare for natural disasters, bioterrorism, and other emergencies, as well as improving the capacity of the state's trauma system.
+Emergency Preparedness/Trauma System Improvement Purpose: The purpose of this appropriation is to prepare for natural disasters, bioterrorism, and other emergencies, as well as improving the capacity of the state's trauma system.
+Recommended Change:

-Transfer brain health awareness campaign funding from the Department of Human Services to the

-Department of Public Health to match agency budgets with existing contracts.
-2. Reduce funds for the Georgia Coordinating Center.
-(1,179,420)
+Transfer brain health awareness campaign funding from the Department of Human Services to the Department of Public Health to match agency budgets with existing contracts. \$225,000

+Total Change \$225,000

+Jan State St , ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 Epidemiology

 Purpose: The purpose of this appropriation is to monitor, investigate, and respond to disease, injury, and other events of public health concern.

+Recommended Change:

-••• Provide funds to study the impacts of social media on mental health for children in Georgia. \$270,000 Total Change \$270.000
+1. Provide funds to study the impacts of social media on mental health for children in Georgia. \$270,000

+Total Change \$270,000

 Immunization

-Purpose: The purpose of this appropriation is to provide immunization, consultation, training, assessment, vaccines, and technical assistance.
+Purpose: The purpose of this appropriation is to provide immunization, consultation, training, assessment, vaccines,

-Infant and Child Essential Health Treatment Services Purpose: The purpose of this appropriation is to avoid unnecessary health problems in later life by providing comprehensive health services to infants and children.
-Recommended Change: Increase funds for the cost of mailing Low THC Oil Patient registry cards pursuant to SB 495 (2024 Session). \$437.000 1 Total Change \$437,000 Infant and Child Health Promotion Purpose: The purpose of this appropriation is to provide education and services to promote health and nutrition for infants and children.
-Recommended Change: No change. \$0 Total Change \$0 Infectious Disease Control Purpose: The purpose of this appropriation is to ensure quality prevention and treatment of HIV/AIDS, sexually transmitted diseases, tuberculosis, and other infectious diseases.
-Recommended Change: No change. \$0 1.
-Total Change \$0 Inspections and Environmental Hazard Control Purpose: The purpose of this appropriation is to detect and prevent environmental hazards, as well as providing inspection and enforcement of health regulations for food service establishments, sewage management facilities, and swimming pools.
-Recommended Change: No change. \$0 \$0 Total Change Public Health Formula Grants to Counties Purpose: The purpose of this appropriation is to provide general grant-in-aid to county boards of health delivering local public health services.
-Recommended Change: \$300,000 Provide one-time funds for health department equipment. \$300,000 Total Change Vital Records Purpose: The purpose of this appropriation is to register, enter, archive and provide to the public in a timely manner vital records and associated documents.
-Recommended Change: \$0 No change. \$0 Total Change Agencies Attached for Administrative Purposes: Brain and Spinal Injury Trust Fund Purpose: The purpose of this appropriation is to provide disbursements from the Trust Fund to offset the costs of care and rehabilitative services to citizens of the state who have survived brain or spinal cord injuries.
-Recommended Change: No change. \$0
+and technical assistance.

+Recommended Change:

+1. No change. \$0

+Total Change \$0

+Infant an nd Child Essential Health Treatment Services

+Purpose: The purpose of this appropriation is to avoid unnecessary health problems in later life by providing comprehensive health services to infants and children.

+Recomm nended Change:

+1. Increase funds for the cost of mailing Low THC Oil Patient registry cards pursuant to SB 495 (2024 Session). \$437,000

+Total Change \$437,000

+nd Child Health Promotion

+Purpose: The purpose of this appropriation is to provide education and services to promote health and nutrition for infants and children.

+Recomm nended Change:

+1. No change. \$0

+Total Change \$0

+is Disease Control

+Purpose: The purpose of this appropriation is to ensure quality prevention and treatment of HIV/AIDS, sexually transmitted diseases, tuberculosis, and other infectious diseases.

+Recomm nended Change:

+1. No change. \$0

+Total Change \$0

+Inspectio ons and Environmental Hazard Control

+Purpose: The purpose of this appropriation is to detect and prevent environmental hazards, as well as providing inspection and enforcement of health regulations for food service establishments, sewage management

+facilities, and swimming pools.

+nended Change:

+1. No change. \$0

+Total Change \$0

+Public H ealth Formula Grants to Counties

+Purpose: The purpose of this appropriation is to provide general grant-in-aid to county boards of health delivering local public health services.

+Recomm nended Change:

+1. No change. \$0

+Total Change \$0

+Vital Rec cords

+Purpose: The purpose of this appropriation is to register, enter, archive and provide to the public in a timely manner

+Recomm vital records and associated documents. nended Change:

+1. No change. \$0

+Total Change \$0

+-

+Agencia es Attached for Administrative Purposes:

+- d Spinal Injury Trust Fund

+The purpose of this appropriation is to provide disbursements from the Trust Fund to offset the costs of care

+• and rehabilitative services to citizens of the state who have survived brain or spinal cord injuries.

+ended Change: ^

+1. No change. \$0

+Total Change \$0